vuejs/v2.vuejs.org/src/v2/guide/forms.md

 <input v-model.number="age" type="number">
 ```

 This is often useful, because even with `type="number"`, the value of HTML input elements always returns a string.
+If the value cannot be parsed with `parseFloat()`, then the original value is returned.

 ### `.trim`